openimis/openimis-be-core_py/README.md

 * ExtendedConnection: extension of the `graphene.Connection` class, implementing the `totalCount` and `edgesCount` GraphQL Pagination values.

 ### Django Admin
 It also provides the admin console forms (UI), including the TechnicalUserForm (ability to add technical users from the console)

 ## Additional endpoints
 * core/users/current_user: provides information on the logged (in session) user: login, rights, attached health facility,...

 ## Configuration options (can be changed via core.ModuleConfiguration)
-* auto_provisioning_user_group: assigned user group when REMOTE_USER user is auto-provisioned(default: "user")
+* auto_provisioning_user_group: assigned user group when REMOTE_USER
+  user is auto-provisioned(default: "user")
 * calendar_package: the package from which to mount the calendar (default: "core")
-* calendar_module: the module mounted as calendar (default: ".calendars.ad_calendar", pre-canned alternative: ".calendars.ne_calendar")
+* calendar_module: the module mounted as calendar (default:
+  ".calendars.ad_calendar", pre-canned alternative:
+  ".calendars.ne_calendar")
 * datetime_package: the package from which to mount the datetime (default: "core")
-* datetime_module: the module mounted as datetime (default: ".datetimes.ad_datetime", pre-canned alternative: ".datetimes.ne_datetime")
+* datetime_module: the module mounted as datetime (default:
+  ".datetimes.ad_datetime", pre-canned alternative:
+  ".datetimes.ne_datetime")
-* shortstrfdate: short format date when printing to screen, in logs,... (default: "%d/%m/%Y")
+* shortstrfdate: short format date when printing to screen, in logs,...
+  (default: "%d/%m/%Y")
-* longstrfdate: short format date when printing to screen, in logs,... (default: "%a %d %B %Y")
+* longstrfdate: short format date when printing to screen, in logs,...
+  (default: "%a %d %B %Y")
 * iso_raw_date: wherever iso date format is (true=)in 'local' calendar or (false=)gregorian calendar (default: "False", to keep valid iso dates for 30/02/2076 and the like)
 * age_of_majority: (default: "18")
 * async_mutations: wherever mutations are (true=) processed via message queuing or (false=) in interactive server process (default: "False")
+* currency: Country currency (default: "$")

 ## openIMIS Modules Dependencies